lbots/lbots-jvm/README.md

 ##### Check if user favorite bot
 You need the ID of the user (as long) to check, if they favorite you bot in the current quarter.
-`getSecond()` can return null, if the user never favorite your bot.
+`getSecond()` may return null, in the event the specified user has not favorited your bot.
 ```java
 long targetUserID = 123123123L;